shawn-mcadam/binomial_calc/readme.md

 # Binomial Distribution Calculator

-> For very large sample sample sizes (around 10000 or more as long as your architecture properly implements long double)

 Some may ask, "why not use the normal approximation?"

 This program is more accurate, at least until the working floating-point type no longer has enough precision.
 After that point, switching to the normal approximation is better.